Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script creats an empty file by the name hello
+this script adds excuting rights to file named hello